CloudGenVR/HowToMakeStreaming/Teams-presenter.md

 ![Teams Login](https://github.com/CloudGenVR/HowToMakeStreaming/blob/main/assets/Teams/Presenter/01-b.png)

-Select calendar functions and find your live meeting.
+Select calendar feature and find your live meeting.
 There will be several scheduled meetings because the account will be shared among all the speakers on the track

 ![Teams Login](https://github.com/CloudGenVR/HowToMakeStreaming/blob/main/assets/Teams/Presenter/02.png)

 if event have violet color, the producer who is waiting for you is already present in the event.
-If the event is light purple, the producer is still not present, please be patient until he arrives in the room
+If the event is light purple, the producer is still not present, please be patient until he arrives in the room. you must try to enter in live meeting, then wait.

 ![Teams Login](https://github.com/CloudGenVR/HowToMakeStreaming/blob/main/assets/Teams/Presenter/03.png)

+Double click on calendar event to enter in meeting intro page.

 ![Teams Login](https://github.com/CloudGenVR/HowToMakeStreaming/blob/main/assets/Teams/Presenter/04.png)

+Click on Join button to enter in meeting view and **SHARE PRIMARY MONITOR**

 ![Teams Login](https://github.com/CloudGenVR/HowToMakeStreaming/blob/main/assets/Teams/Presenter/05.png)
 ![Teams Login](https://github.com/CloudGenVR/HowToMakeStreaming/blob/main/assets/Teams/Presenter/06.png)
 ![Teams Login](https://github.com/CloudGenVR/HowToMakeStreaming/blob/main/assets/Teams/Presenter/07.png)